-The Professional Scrum Master training course is a two-day course that allows experienced practitioners to consolidate their knowledge, learn advanced techniques, and share their experiences in leading agile teams.
-Having tightened up understanding of core scrum principles and empirical process control, delegates will learn how to be an effective coach, facilitator and servant leader, while understanding the dynamics of team behaviour.
+The Professional Scrum Master training course is a two-day course that allows experienced practitioners to consolidate their knowledge, learn advanced techniques and share their experiences in leading agile teams.
+With improved understanding of core scrum principles and empirical process control, delegates learn how to be an effective coach, facilitator and servant leader, whilst understanding the dynamics of team behaviour.

-This Scrum.org certified class includes up to two free attempts at the PSM-I assessment, and discounts on PSM-II and PSM-III.
+This Scrum.org certified Professional Scrum Master class includes up to two free attempts at the PSM-I assessment and discounts on PSM-II and PSM-III.
 Delegates take a multiple choice assessment after the class, leading to a permanent qualification with no renewal fees.

-This Professional Scrum Master training leaves delegates feeling more confident in five key areas:
+This Professional Scrum Master training, therefore, leaves delegates feeling more confident in five key areas: